Sexual Abuse in Nursing Homes -Prevent It!

 4) Discuss and seek out a fuller understanding of abuse risks in the nursing home.

-5) Generate creative ideas for prevention of abuse.
+5) Generate creative ideas for the prevention of abuse.

 6) Build consensus and agree on action steps and a plan for follow-up.